vprusso/vprusso.github.io/_posts/2016-10-09-twitter-sentiment-analysis-for-the-first-2016-presidential-debate.md

 plt.show()
 ```

 And that's pretty much the extent of it.
 Leveraging the power of Google's NLP API and the Tweepy API really makes this all quite easy to do.
 As mentioned before, all of the code is provided on the following repo: https://github.com/vprusso/twitter_sentiment_debate.
-Make sure that you put in your own access tokens for both the Google and Twitter APIs in the ``config.py`` file, and you should be ready to go!
+Make sure that you put in your own access tokens for both the Google and Twitter APIs in the ``config.py`` file and you should be ready to go!

 {% if page.comments %}
 <div id="disqus_thread"></div>